Cbain10/cbain10.github.io/index.md

 ### Project 5 - More Calculations!
 Prompt the user for one more number.
 Print to the console the number doubled, squared, the square root, and the remainder after dividing by two!

+### Project 6 - Remainders pt.
+2
+Create a program that works as a division calculator.
+Prompt the user for a number to divide, a number to divide by, and then print the result to the console.
+Output should be something like this: "3 / 2 = 1R1" or "22 / 4 = 5R2"